ibm-cloud-docs/EventStreams/eventstreams137.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Using the Kafka REST API
+# Using the Kafka REST API on the Standard plan (deprecated)
 {: #rest_using_standard}

 ** The Kafka REST API is available as part of the Standard plan only.**